Guilherme-Souza-Bastos/health_insurance_cross_sell/README.md

 ## 2. Data Understanding

----
+The dataset has 381,109 rows (customers) and 12 columns (customers characteristics).
+At first glance I'm able to notice the data is unbaceled.
+There are 381,109 unique customers, 334,399 and not interested (87,74%) in the new car insurance policy, while 46,710 are interested (12,26%).

-The dataset has 381,109 rows (customers) and 12 columns (customers characteristics), as displayed in the following table:
+The dataset is displayed in the following table:

 |Attribute|Definition|Data Type|
 |---|---|---|